Saint-Merri: History

 A small chapel, called Saint-Pierre-des-Bois, existed in what was then a clearing.
 In about 700 AD.
 Saint Merri was buried there.

 Mederic, the future Saint Merri, was born in Autun in Burgundy, and is believed to have lived in the Benedictine Abbey there.
 He later went into the desert as a hermit.
-On his return, he moved to Paris, because he wished to live near the Tomb of Saint Symphorien, founder of the Abbey of Autun, which was within the Church of Saint-Germain-des-Pres in Paris.
+On his return, he moved to Paris, because he wished to live near the Tomb of Saint Symphorien, founder of the Abbey of Autun, which was within the church of the Abbey of Saint-Germain-des-Prés in Paris.
 In 884 he was chosen as the patron saint of the Right Bank of Paris.
-In about 890 Joscelin, the Bishop of Paris, had his remains exhumed, and a particularly rich reliquary created for him, The church was constructed to contain it.
+In about 890 Joscelin, the Bishop of Paris, had his remains exhumed, and a particularly rich reliquary created for him; the church was constructed to contain it.
 Gradually it became known simply as Saint Merri.

 As the neighbourhood grew into an important commercial district, the church became too small.
 A new church was built upon the same site in about 1200, but this also soon became too small.
 The present church was begun under King Francois I in about 1520, and finished in about 1560.
-Though it was built in the middle of the Renaissance, it was built in the Flamboyant or late Gothic style.
+Though it was built in the middle of the Renaissance, the builders used the Flamboyant or late Gothic style for it.

 In the 18th century, the church was gradually modified with elements of the classical style.
 The jubé, or rood screen, between the nave and the choir was removed, and the Gothic pillars were recovered with marble or stucco.
 The deeply-colored stained glass in upper windows of the nave and choir was replaced by clear glass, The pulpit is by P. A. Slodtz and was made in 1753.
 The bell tower contains one of the oldest bells in Paris, cast in 1331, which survived the French Revolution.

 From the 11th century onwards, Saint-Merry was closely associated with Notre Dame de Paris.
 All seven of the canons of the church came from the cathedral.
 It became known, along with three other churches, as the "Daughter" of Notre Dame, and is the only one still having that status today.

 The church was badly damaged during the French Revolution.
 The Chapter was abolished and the building became for a time a gunpowder factory.
 It was returned to the church in 1795, and served for a time as the "Temple of Commerce."
 In 1832, It was again in the midst of barricade fighting during a republican uprising against the July Monarchy.

 The organ was reconstructed in 1781 by François-Henri Clicquot, the famous organ builder.
 It was played by Camille Saint-Saëns, who was organist of the church from 1853 to 1857.

 The church is now home to the Halles-Beaubourg Pastoral Centre.
 It also is the base of Académie vocale de Paris, which performs concerts in the church every Saturday throughout the year.